 Flat PowerPoint is a creative premium template that comes with 50 slides.
 This template comes with 50 premade color themes.
 And if you want to use icons, this template comes with 30 slides full of icons.

 Download Our New eBook on Making Great Presentations

-We have the perfect complement to this tutorial, which will walk you through the complete presentation process.
+We've got the perfect complement to this tutorial, which walks you through the complete presentation process.
 Learn how to write your presentation, design it like a pro, and prepare it to present powerfully.

 Download our new eBook: The Complete Guide to Making Great Presentations.
 It's available for free with a subscription to the Tuts+ Business Newsletter.

 Don't stop now!
 There's plenty more to learn about Microsoft PowerPoint.
 I truly believe that building up your presentation skills is one of the most valuable steps you can take when you're trying to advance your career.

 Check out some of the tutorials below to keep learning more about presentations with PowerPoint:

 - How to Make Animated PowerPoint Presentations With PPT TemplatesAndrew Childress18 Aug 2023